intel/llvm/sycl/doc/dev/RuntimeTestingGuidelines.md

 compiler frontend.

-`helpers/PIImage.hpp` header provides routines to insert a fake device image into Program Manager, and emulate precense of particular kernels.
+`helpers/PIImage.hpp` header provides routines to insert a fake device image into Program Manager, and emulate presence of particular kernels.

 In the default compiler flow, Clang generates a so-called integration header, which contains information about available kernels.
 When compiling unit tests,